 PCCM faculty are involved in clinical, research, teaching and administrative activities within the Department of Pediatrics, Seattle Children’s Hospital, and at Harborview Medical Center and the University of Washington.
 Continuous Performance Improvement initiatives focus on cost, delivery, safety and quality.
 Despite the very high clinical intensity involved in fellowship training, PCCM fellows all participate in basic, translational-clinical or outcomes research with an expectation of an academic career following fellowship training.
 The PCCM fellowship is an ACGME-accredited, three-year program with nine Seattle Children’s–funded positions.
-Fellows divide their clinical time between Children’s PICU and CICU and the Harborview Medical Center PICU; they provide the lead role in directing the care of all infants and children while providing supervision and education for pediatric, emergency medicine and anesthesia residents on rotation.
+Fellows divide their clinical time between Children’s PICU and CICU and the Harborview Medical Center PICU; they work with PCCM faculty in directing the care of all infants and children while providing supervision and education for pediatric, emergency medicine and anesthesia residents on rotation.

-Major areas of research for PCCM faculty include patient safety/continuous quality improvement, pulmonary ventilation-perfusion matching, innate immunity in critical illness, cardiac mechanical-assist support, applied gene therapy, acute lung injury and repair, critical asthma therapy, in vivo intracellular oxygen transport and consumption, computerized decision-support tools, disaster preparedness and clinically meaningful long-term outcome measures following pediatric critical illness.
+Major areas of research for PCCM faculty include patient safety/continuous quality improvement, inflammation/tissue injury in critical illness, cardiac mechanical-assist support, applied gene therapy, acute lung injury and repair, critical asthma therapy, in vivo intracellular oxygen transport and consumption, computerized decision-support tools, disaster preparedness and clinically meaningful long-term outcome measures following pediatric critical illness.
 PCCM faculty participate in the Eunice Kennedy Shriver National Institute of Child Health and Human Development Collaborative Pediatric Critical Care Research Network (CPCCRN), the Pediatric Acute Lung Injury and Sepsis Investigators (PALISI) Research Network and the Pharmacology of Pediatric Drugs Group.